 Then you should try creating and selling printables.

 They’re one of the most popular types of digital products that many bloggers sell online.

 As the name suggests, printables are digital items meant to be printed and used off the web.
 It can be a lesson plan, workbook, planner, meal plan, calendar, and so on.

-I have proven the profitability of printables myself with The Content Ideas Flashcards that I offer as a bonus with my ebook.
+I have proven the profitability of printables myself with my own printable digital product – The Content Ideas Flashcards.

 Creating your very own eBook is a great way to cement your authority in your space.